 The evenings see Sukhna again coming alive with tourists, and families thronging the promenade, the Chef Lakeview, CITCO's fast food joint, shops and of course the jetties for a boat ride.
 For children there are a number of joy-rides and a mini train.
 As night descends, the lights from the hill resort of Kasauli reflect in the lake and present a bewitching sight.

 Sukhna is a sanctuary for many exotic migratory birds like the Siberian duck, Storks and Cranes, during the winter months.
 The Lake has been declared as a protected national wetland by the Government of India.
 People of Chandigarh love Sukhna.
-During summers,
+During summers, there are streams of men, women and children from all walks of life offering voluntary service to desilt the lake bed for about three months.
+This annual ritual has been a regular feature since long.

 LEISURE VALLEY